RESTOR: Knowledge Recovery in Machine Unlearning: Experiments

 \subsection{Experimental Setup}

-\paragraph{Clean Model} We use Llama 3 8B \citep{dubey2024llama} as our clean model, achieving the accuracy of $\sim 65\%$ on facts in $\facts$.

-\paragraph{Choice of Retain Set} We note that in our scenario, $\retain$ shouldn't have any content related to facts in $\facts$ as we want to \textit{solely} measure the effect of unlearning on knowledge recovery.
-In our experiments, we use a subset of C4 \citep{c42020t5} which is not relevant to the facts in $\facts$ and use next-token-prediction as the loss function.

-\paragraph{Hyperparameters} To determine the optimal hyperparameters, we split facts into validation and test sets, utilizing the validation set for hyperparameter tuning.
-For corruption, we take a standard set of hyperparameters to obtain the corrupted model.
-We refer to Appendix~\ref{appendix:experimental_details} for more details.

-\paragraph{Optimization} We note that both corruption and unlearning algorithms are applied on the same parameter space, using LoRA \citep{hu2021lora} with a~similar configuration.
+We use Llama-3 8B \citep{dubey2024llama} as our clean model, achieving the \textbf{accuracy of $\sim 65\%$} on facts in $\facts$.\footnote{Additional experiments with Mistral 7B \citep{jiang2023mistral7b} as the clean model, can be found in Appendix~\ref{app:mistral}.
+Future work would extend this framework to larger-scale models.} For the retain set, we use a subset of C4 \citep{c42020t5} and use cross-entropy of next-token-prediction as the loss function.
+We refer to Appendix~\ref{appendix:retain_set} for more detailed discussion on the \textbf{choice of retain} set in our task setup.
+To determine the optimal hyperparameters, we split facts into validation (10\%) and test sets (90\%), utilizing the validation set for hyperparameter tuning (see Appendix~\ref{appendix:experimental_details} for details).
+Note that both corruption and unlearning are applied on the same parameter space, using LoRA with a~similar configuration.
 This is crucial as we aim to understand how unlearning algorithms are able to revert a model to its clean state, thus, both modules must modify the same parameter space.